The Australian and New Zealand Association of Bellringers

-The Australian and New Zealand Association of Bellringers, known as ANZAB, is the organisation responsible for the promotion of English-style "full circle ringing" – namely change ringing and method ringing in bell towers with a peal of bells – across Australia and New Zealand.
+The Australian and New Zealand Association of Bellringers, known as ANZAB, is the organisation responsible for the promotion of English-style full circle ringing – namely change ringing and method ringing in bell towers with a peal of bells – across Australia and New Zealand.

 History

-ANZAB was formed in 1962, through the renaming of the New South Wales Association of Change Ringers and the inclusion of ringers from other Australian states and New Zealand.
+The ANZAB was formed in 1962, through the renaming of the New South Wales Association of Change Ringers and the inclusion of ringers from other Australian states and New Zealand.
 Its purpose is, "To encourage and provide for the installation, restoration, augmentation and maintenance of rings of bells and to provide technical, financial and other assistance in respect thereof."
-The NSW association was formed in 1946 by visiting Royal Navy sailors from the British Pacific Fleet who brought their skills to the six existing towers around Sydney.
+The NSW association was formed in 1946, by Royal Navy sailors, visiting from the British Pacific Fleet, who brought their skills to the six existing towers around Sydney.

 Before the formation of the association, a quarter peal had not been rung in NSW during the previous 40 years.
 As of 2014, ANZAB has around 500 members who ring at 64 bell towers.